aufziehvogel/Cinderella/README.md

 ]
 ```

+All `commands` are executed as programs, i.e. no shell is involved.
+If you
+want to execute one or multiple commands in a shell you have to call the
+desired shell manually.

 Pipelines are executed in the order in which they are defined.
 For the
 given configuration file it is ensured that first `test` is being executed
 followed by `build-release`.